TarasRashkevych99/simple-regex-parser/README.md

-In the case of the `regex` argument, the actual regex can be written by simply escaping the operators with the `\` character, but it is highly recommended to use double or single quotes which don't require any type of escaping, like in the following example :
+In the case of the `regex` argument, the actual regex can be written by simply escaping the operators with the `\` character, but it is highly recommended to use double or single quotes which do not require any type of escaping, as in the example below :

 ```
 python run_regex_parser.py "(r|e|g|e|x)*" -w regex